A-Ravioli/plus/design.md

 ### 3.1 Frontend

-- **Built With:** Expo and React Native.
+- **Built With:** Expo and React Native
-- **UI Components:** Custom components for journaling, social interactions, and notifications, possibly utilizing third-party UI kits (e.g., React Native Paper).
+- **UI Components:**
+  - GlueStack UI for a consistent, accessible, and customizable component system
+  - Benefits of using GlueStack:
+    - Universal themes and styling system
+    - Built-in dark mode support
+    - Customizable design tokens
+    - Accessibility-first components
+    - Type-safe components with TypeScript
+  - Key components we'll utilize:
+    - `Button`, `Input`, `TextArea` for journaling interface
+    - `Avatar`, `Card` for user profiles and journal entries
+    - `Toast` for notifications and feedback
+    - `Modal` for confirmations and detailed views
+    - `Tabs` for navigation between sections
+    - `Form` components for authentication flows

 ### 3.2 Backend